 Just like in the 1980s movie Poltergeist, “They’re b-a-a-a-ck.”
-In the mid-1990s, there was a trend in lawn decor which consisted of life-sized silhouettes of plywood people (often painted all black), leaning against trees, bent over flower beds, or just captured in mid-stride across the yard.
+In the mid-1990s, there was a trend in lawn decor that consisted of life-sized silhouettes of plywood people (often painted all black), leaning against trees, bent over flower beds, or just captured in mid-stride across the yard.
 Occasionally, there was a bear or other animal.
 It was weird.

-Some 20 years later, they have begun to reappear.
+Some 20 years later, they’ve begun to reappear.
 It’s still weird.
 So far, all I’ve seen are silhouettes of Bigfoot, aka Yeti, or maybe Sasquatch.
 I’m not familiar enough with the supposed differences between those three hairy beasts to successfully identify them.
 I think it depends on where in the world they supposedly roam.

 In the 1990s fad, one of the more popular plywood decorations was a little boy, who through the addition of a length of large-gauge wire, appeared to be “relieving himself” in your front yard.
-Apparently this bodily function had become too much of a hassle for the homeowner’s child, so he has constructed a plywood stand-in, and oddly enough, in full view of passersby.
+Apparently, this bodily function had become too much of a hassle for the homeowner’s child, so he has constructed a plywood stand-in, and oddly enough, in full view of passersby.

-During the last era of plywood friends and family hanging out in yards, I wondered if it was a decorating trend or just a feeble attempt to fill that need for companionship that used to be met by actually getting to know your neighbors.
+During the last era of plywood friends and family hanging out in yards, I wondered if it was a decorating trend or just a feeble attempt to fill the need for companionship that used to be met by actually getting to know your neighbors.

 Nevertheless, just in case the trend is about to fully erupt once again, I am prepared to cash in.
 I have been busily sawing, sanding, and painting in my garage for weeks.
-I have produced a veritable forest of plywood figures, ready to be sold at a large profit.
+I’ve produced a veritable forest of plywood figures, ready to be sold at a large profit.
 All that remains is my ad campaign.
 How’s this?

-“Let ‘Fake Friends and Family’ give you the illusion of friends, without the annoyance of maintaining actual physical contact with real friends, family, and neighbors, who might hold loud parties, borrow your tools, ask you for 6:30 am rides to the airport or for help them moving into a third-floor apartment in 90 degree weather.
+“Let ‘Fake Friends and Family’ give you the illusion of friends, without the annoyance of maintaining actual physical contact with real friends, family, and neighbors, who might hold loud parties, borrow your tools, ask you for 6:30 am rides to the airport or for help them moving into a third-floor apartment in 90-degree weather.

 “Does your busy career leave you with no time, energy, or money for birthing and raising children?
 ‘Fake Friends and Family’ can provide you with the well-behaved child of your choice.
-At only $89.95 each, your plywood child will never need feeding, changing, or potty-training.
+At only $89.95 each, your plywood child will never need feeding, changing, or potty training.

 “Always wanted a child who excelled in sports?
 Make your fake child a star athlete with our full line of painted-on uniforms and accessories in your choice of team colors and logos.
 An optional trophy with your choice of lettering is available for an additional $19.95.